 Imagine a battery that doesn't fit neatly into its appointed slot, one that's neither cylindrical nor square shaped, but perhaps as thin as a business card and as stretchy as Play Dough.
-If you can envision that, then you've just jumped into the mind of Haleh Ardebili, Bill D. Cook Assistant Professor in mechanical engineering at the UH Cullen College of Engineering.
+If you can envision that, then you've just jumped into the mind of Haleh Ardebili, Bill D. Cook Associate Professor in mechanical engineering at the UH Cullen College of Engineering.

 Ardebili is a bit of a juggler, with two new grants worth more than half a million dollars.
 What’s more, her funding for energy storage research stretches – like her batteries – from the depths of the sea with an award from the Subsea Systems Institute, to the outer reaches of the atmosphere with money from the Air Force Office of Scientific Research (AFOSR).